Point Bush Ecosanctuary is a unique haven

 Our vision for the future is to create a predator-proof fenced Ecosanctuary, with a goal of securing the area for more native bird species to make their home here and to regenerate more of the land into native forest.
 Point Bush Ecosanctuary is a community trust, with free public access at all times throughout the year.

 When you visit you can make use of our extensive public walking and mountain biking trails.
 We are a non-profit and all donations and proceeds go directly back into our conservation projects!
-Over the coming year our focus is to complete the Ecosanctuary predator-proof fence which will surround the 90-hectare forest completely.

 JOIN OUR NEWSLETTER